GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/poromechanics/Example.rst

    Sketch of the setup for Terzaghi's problem.

-GEOSX will calculate displacement and pressure fields along the column as a function of time.
+GEOS will calculate displacement and pressure fields along the column as a function of time.
-We will use the analytical solution for pressure to check the accuracy of the solution obtained with GEOSX, namely
+We will use the analytical solution for pressure to check the accuracy of the solution obtained with GEOS, namely

 .. math::
    p(x,t) = \frac{4}{\pi} p_0 \sum_{m=0}^{\infty}